kokkos/kokkos-core-wiki/docs/source/keywords.rst

       - Default

     * * ``Kokkos_ARCH_NATIVE``
-      * Let compiler detect the architecture of the machine compiling on
+      * Optimize for the local CPU architecture
       * ``OFF``

     * * ``Kokkos_ARCH_A64FX``